ArtifactDB/gobbler/README.md

 The following optional arguments can be used to fine-tune the Gobbler's behavior:

 - `-admin` contains a comma-separated list of administrator UIDs.
-  This defaults to an empty strings, i.e., no administrators.
+  This defaults to an empty string, i.e., no administrators.
 - `-port` specifies the port for API calls.
   This defaults to 8080.
 - `-prefix` adds an extra prefix to all endpoints, e.g., to disambiguate between versions.